 Oatmeal - A great source of soluble fibre, which can be especially beneficial to senior dogs with bowel irregularity issues.
 It is also a great alternate grain for dogs allergic to wheat.

 Trex – a vegetable based dairy, lactose and gluten free alternative to margarine.
 We use this in the icing on our cakes.
-Gentle on their tummies and without the dangerous fats.

 Onions – causes anaemia.
 A 20-pound dog only needs to eat a quarter-cup of chopped onion to develop toxicity and start experiencing a form of anaemia caused by the destruction of red blood cells.